-A general court martial is the highest trial level military court under the UCMJ.
+A general court-martial is the highest trial-level military court under the UCMJ.
 From the outside, a court martial appears similar to a civilian trial – there is a judge, a prosecutor, and a defense attorney.
 The accused has a right to counsel.
 However, the procedures and many of the rules governing the pretrial, trial, and post-trial phases of a court-martial are unique to the military justice system.
 Servicemembers may want to know what does it mean to be court-martialed.

 COURT MARTIAL PERSONNEL

 The following explains what happens at a court-martial and may better explain what it means to be court-martialed.
 The trial phase is presided over by the military judge – an active duty JAG lawyer holding the rank of Commander or Captain in the Navy and Coast Guard and Lieutenant Colonel or Colonel in the Army, Air Force and Marines.
 In military courts, the prosecutor is known as the “trial counsel.”
 The trial counsel is an active duty JAG attorney.
 Most trial counsel hold the rank of Lieutenant or Lieutenant Commander in the Navy and Captain or Major in the Army, Air Force and Marines.
 The military judge almost always outranks both the trial counsel and the active duty military defense counsel.
 The defense counsel at a court martial is either a JAG attorney detailed to the accused or a private lawyer hired by the accused.
 The accused has the right to counsel of his or her choice.